 pysmo.functions

-the function.
+deepcopy) and returns the modified copy.
 For example:

 >>> from pysmo.functions import resample